kirbycool/thanx-docs/source/includes/usage/_certification.md

 - App should make a call to register a user for push notifications after user confirmation

 #### Tags
-- Experience should correctly write + delete tags
+- Experience should correctly write + delete tags (if applicable)

 ### Production Launch Requirements
 - APNS push notification certificate should be provided to Thanx
+- FCM server key and server ID should be provided to Thanx